 A.4 Type of satellite communication payloads

-Communication payloads embarked on-board a satellite are of two main categories, for any type of satellite (whether GEO or NGSO):
+Communication payloads embarked on-board satellites are of two main categories, for any type of satellite (whether GEO or NGSO):

 - Transparent payloads: the electromagnetic wave that are transmitted from Earth surface are converted by a satellite receive antenna into an electric signal which is channel filtered and amplified by low-noise amplifier (LNA).
 The signal is then frequency converted.
 A high power amplifier (HPA) delivers finally the signal to a transmitting antenna generating a reconditioned electromagnetic wave towards the Earth surface where receive station are located.

 - Regenerative payloads: an On-Board Processor (OBP), is inserted between the LNA and the HPA.
-This OBP allows to convert the air interface between the uplink (from Earth to satellite) and the down link (from satellite to Earth).
+This OBP allows converting the air interface between the uplink (from Earth to satellite) and the down link (from satellite to Earth).
 It allows to correct bits or packet in errors before retransmitting them, or to route packet between beams.
 Ultimately any network function can be implemented, as the expense of power and mass, thanks to an OBP (including gNB CU's or DU's, or any function attached to a CN).

 - Inter-Satellite Links (ISL): can also interconnect regenerative satellite payloads.
 Through ISL's satellites can be interconnected through a dedicated mesh-network.